root-project/web/blog/_posts/2022-04-01-code-horsepower-f1.md

 ### Open a C++ CMake project

 You can open any CMake project you have on your computer by clicking on "File", "Open File or Project", and double-clicking on your "CMakeLists.txt".
+Pretty simple.
+Or directly from the command line, run as `qtcreator my/folder/CMakeLists.txt &`.

-If you rather use Makefiles, that's also supported via the [Import](https://doc.qt.io/qtcreator/creator-project-generic.html#importing-a-generic-project) menu.
+If you rather use Makefiles, that's also supported via the [Import](https://doc.qt.io/qtcreator/creator-project-generic.html#importing-a-generic-project) menu, by clicking on "File", "New File or Project", "Import Project", "Import Existing Project", "Choose", and then select the source files you want to see in your tree (or just click on select all and deactivate those that are images, etc.).
+The Makefile will be automatically detected.

 Let me load into QtCreator the [simplest CMake example](https://cmake.org/cmake/help/latest/guide/tutorial/A%20Basic%20Starting%20Point.html).
 After "Open File or Project", you can specify in what folder to build your program.
 The option "Manage Kits" allows you to tune your compiler version.
 "Tools, Options, Build, Default Properties" allows you to setup a default directory.
 Once you "Configure Project", CMake will be run.
 In the "Projects" Pane, you can tune any CMake flag as needed, as well as specify command line arguments when running.
 The "Build" icon compiles your project, and the "Run" one executes it.